Powell Mountain: Geography

 The northernmost section of Powell Mountain crosses into Wise County, Virginia, where there is another high summit called Morris Butt (2,940 ft).
 Northeast of that, the headwaters of the Powell River cut a valley into Powell Mountain near the community of Cracker Neck.
 Northeast of that, Powell Mountain becomes increasingly merged with Little Mountain, Stone Mountain, and Grindstone Ridge.
-In this section the highest summit occurs, High Knob (4,223 ft), but it is defined as the summit of Stone Mountain rather than Powell Mountain.
-Finally, Powell Mountain comes to an end near Norton, Virginia.

-The northern part of Powell Mountain is in Jefferson National Forest.
+In this section, the highest summit occurs, High Knob (4,223 ft), but it is defined as the summit of Stone Mountain rather than Powell Mountain.
+Finally, Powell Mountain ends near Norton, Virginia.
+The northern terminus of Powell Mountain is in Jefferson National Forest.